vanthaiunghoa/rx-player/doc/api/loadVideo_options.md

     This is documented in the documentation of each concerned method, option or event in the API.

+  - ``"rxp-manifest"`` - for loading already-downloaded contents through our offline downloader.

 This property is mandatory.